 The First Year Experience Programme (FYEP) is part of the ILP designed specially for first year undergraduates.
 It aims at assisting first year students to make a successful transition to the intellectual, social and cultural community of the University.
 FYEP comprises of five components: self-understanding, university study, peer mentoring, leadership development and hostel education.

-Four mentoring schemes, namely Peer Mentoring Programme (PMP), Lingnanian Career Mentoring Programme (LCMP), Leadership Mentoring Programme (LMP) and Police Mentorship Programme (PMP) are administered by the Student Services Centre to cater for the developmental needs of students at different learning stages.
+Four mentoring schemes, namely Peer Mentoring Programme (PMP), Lingnanian Career Mentoring Programme (LCMP), Leadership Mentoring Programme (LMP) and Police Mentorship Programme (PMP) are administered by the Office of Student Affairs to cater for the developmental needs of students at different learning stages.

 Counselling Services (http://www.LN.edu.hk/osa/counselling)